CombustibleLemons/rss-reader/README.md

 To run unit tests against AngularJS: navigate to the `rss-reader/rss_reader directory` and enter `./manage.py testjs` into the terminal.

 ### Acceptance Test Suggestions

+We have provided a script for initially setting up a user with topics and a few feeds.
+To run the script, run `./manage.py shell < init_script.py`.

 To run front-end acceptance tests, first run the server and access 'localhost:8000' via a web browser.
+If the init_script was successful, there should already be "Comics" and "Science" Topics, alongside "Uncategorized", along with some feeds.

 #### Uncategorized Topic
 * Look to the navigation bar on the left side.
 A section of topics called 'Uncategorized' should be automatically present.
-* Click on the 'x' next to 'Uncategorized'.
-The topic should not disappear because 'Uncategorized' cannot be removed.
+* Clicking on the 'x' next to 'Uncategorized' should have no effect; 'Uncategorized' cannot be removed.

+#### Navigation
+* Click on 'Comics'.
+The Topic should expand to show 4 feeds: 'xkcd.com', 'QC RSS', 'Broodhollow', and 'Zero Punctuation'
+* Click on 'Science'.
+The Topic should expand, and the 'Comics' Topic should collapse.
+* Click on 'Comics' again.
+Click on the 'xkcd.com' Feed, a list of Posts should appear on the right.
+* Click on the first Post in the 'xkcd.com' Feed's Post list.
+It should expand to show a the post's content, in this case a comic, and a link labeled 'View Source'.
+* Click on 'View Source' - you should be redirected to the Post's website.

 #### Add a Topic
 * Click on 'Add a topic'.
 A popup should appear with a box to enter a topic name.